-Filling plumbing pipes with pressurized air is a quick and effective way to inspect for leaks in new installation of water pipes and drain/waste/vent systems.
-You can also air-pressure-test existing pipes, but pumping the drain/waste/vent system full of pressurized air becomes impractical after installation of the plumbing fixtures and connection to the sewer.
-It's easier and often just as effective to do a water-pressure test instead.
+Filling plumbing pipes with pressurized air is a quick and effective way to inspect for leaks in a new installation of water pipes and drain-waste-vent (DWV) systems.
+You can also air-pressure-test existing pipes, but pumping the DWV system full of pressurized air becomes impractical after installation of the plumbing fixtures and connection to the sewer.
+It's easier and often just as effective to test the water pressure instead.

 Video of the Day

 Cap all the stub-outs connected to the system you're testing.
 For a DWV system, this usually means gluing a cap to each stub-out with plastic pipe cement.
 If you're testing a water system, you may have to glue or solder the caps, depending on the type of pipes in your system.
 You'll cut off the caps when the test is complete.